 - 5. This Directive recognises the following categories of electronic money issuers: - (a) credit institutions licensed under the Banking Act (Cap 371), or their equivalent under the laws of a Member State or an EEA State, and includes branches of credit institutions which have their head offices outside the Community; - (b) electronic money institutions as defined in the Rule (see paragraph 8 below), or their equivalent under the laws of a Member State or an EEA State, and includes branches thereof which have their head offices outside the Community; - (c) post office giro institutions which are entitled under national law to issue electronic money; - (d) the European Central Bank and national central banks when not acting in their capacity as monetary authority or other public authorities; - (e) Member States or their regional or local authorities when not acting in their capacity as public authorities. - 6.
-In the case of credit institutions, the activity of issuing electronic money is listed in the Schedule to Article 2(4) of the Banking Act and they shall therefore be authorised to issue electronic money through their actual banking licence.
+In the case of credit institutions, the activity of issuing electronic money is listed in the Schedule to Article 2(2) of the Banking Act and they shall therefore be authorised to issue electronic money through their actual banking licence.
 Therefore, in this regard, this specific activity will be regulated and supervised within all the statutory and regulatory criteria for credit institutions as provided for by the Banking Act and the Banking Rules taking into consideration any of the contents of this Rule as may be applicable.
-Particularly, credit institutions undertaking the activity of issuing electronic money shall be subject to the provisions on issuance and redeemability and prohibition of interest as laid down in this Rule.
+Particularly, credit institutions on issuance and redeemability and prohibition of interest as laid down in this Rule.